kobiba007/ec2launch/README.md

 ```

 ## Usage
- Clone the git into your user home folder which you created the SSH key with:
+ Clone the repo into your user home folder which you created the SSH key with:
 ```bash
 $ cd ~
 $ git clone https://github.com/kobiba007/ec2launch.git